 This course will analyze terrorism from a theoretical and strategic point of view.
 The concepts and the evolution of terrorism over time will be among the topics discussed.
 It will focus on the relationship between terrorism and war in all its forms as well as anti-terrorist methods, policies and war.
 The aim of the course is to allow students to synthesize terrorism using their assimilation of political and strategic facts linked to this phenomenon.

+Prerequisite(s): POE116 or equivalent

+Exclusion(s): POE435

-Exclusion(s): POE435 Contact Hours: 0 - 0 - 9
+Contact Hours: 0 - 0 - 9

+Credit(s):